 Crime Reporting Policy

-Campus Safety and Security prepares a report to comply with the Jeanne Clery Disclosure of Campus Security and Police and Crime Statistics Act.
-This report is prepared in cooperation with the local law enforcement agencies surrounding the Thousand Oaks campus, the Woodland Hills Graduate Center, and the Oxnard Graduate Center, with input from Residence Life and Judicial Affairs.
+Campus Safety prepares a report to comply with the Jeanne Clery Disclosure of Campus Security and Police and Crime Statistics Act.
+This report is prepared in cooperation with the local law enforcement agencies surrounding the Thousand Oaks campus, The Pacific Lutheran Theological Seminary, the Oxnard Center, Westlake Center, Woodland Hills Center and the Graz, Linz and Wien campuses with input from Residence Life and Judicial Affairs.
 Each entity provides updated information on educational efforts and programs to comply with this Act.

-Campus crime, arrests and referral statistics include those reported to Campus Safety and Security, the Thousand Oaks Police Department, the Los Angeles Police Department, the Oxnard Police Department and designated campus officials (including but not limited to directors, deans, department heads, coaches, athletic directors, designated Residence Life staff, judicial affairs officers and advisors to recognized clubs and student organizations).
+Campus crime, arrests and referral statistics include those reported to Campus Safety, the Thousand Oaks Police Department, the Berkeley Police Department, the Los Angeles Police Department, the Los Angeles County Sheriff Deparment, the Oxnard Police Department, the Santa Maria Police Department and designated campus officials (including but not limited to directors, deans, department heads, coaches, athletic directors, designated Residence Life staff, judicial affairs officers and advisors to recognized clubs and student organizations).

 These statistics may also include crimes that have occurred in private residences or businesses.